-At December 31, 2018, the Company owned 34,957,041 Units of Morguard REIT and 6,675,166 Units of Morguard Residential REIT and 17,223,090 Class B LP Units of Morguard NAR Canada Limited Partnership.
-The Class B LP Units are exchangeable, on a one-for-one basis, at the option of the Company, into units of Morguard Residential REIT.
+As at December 31, 2021, the Company owned 39,040,641 units of Morguard REIT and 7,944,166 units of Morguard Residential REIT and 17,223,090 Class B LP units of Morguard NAR Canada Limited Partnership.
+The Class B LP units are exchangeable, on a one-for-one basis, at the option of the Company, into units of Morguard Residential REIT.
+Morguard REIT and Morguard Residential REIT (the "REITs") are subject to legislation relating to federal income taxation of a specified investment flow-through ("SIFT") trust or partnership enacted on June 22, 2007 (the "SIFT Rules").

-Legislation relating to the federal income taxation of a specified investment flow-through ("SIFT") trust or partnership was enacted on June 22, 2007 (the "SIFT Rules").
 A SIFT includes a publicly listed or traded partnership or trust such as an income trust.
-Under the SIFT Rules, certain distributions attributable to a SIFT will not be deductible in computing the SIFT's taxable income, and the SIFT will be subject to tax on such distributions at a rate that is substantially equivalent to the general tax rate applicable to Canadian corporations.
-However, distributions paid by a SIFT as returns of capital should generally not be subject to the tax.
-Under the SIFT Rules, the new taxation regime will not apply to a trust that meets prescribed conditions relating to the nature of its income and investments ("the REIT Exception").
+Under the SIFT Rules, certain distributions will not be deductible in computing the SIFT trust's taxable income, and the SIFT trust will be subject to tax on such distributions at a rate that is substantially equivalent to the general tax rate applicable to Canadian corporations.
+However, distributions paid by a SIFT trust as returns of capital should generally not be subject to the tax.
+The SIFT Rules do not apply to a trust that satisfies certain conditions relating to the nature of its income and investments (the "REIT Exception").
+Although, as of the date hereof, management believes that the REIT's will be able to meet the requirements of the REIT Exception throughout 2021 and beyond, there can be no assurance that the REITs will be able to qualify for the REIT Exception such that the REITs and the unitholders will not be subject to the SIFT Rules in 2022 or in future years.